MP for Basildon and Billericay

 Shadow Secretary of State for Transport

-Richard Holden is the Conservative MP for Basildon and Billericay, elected in 2019.
-He has held ministerial and shadow roles, including Parliamentary Under-Secretary for Transport and a Minister without Portfolio in the Cabinet Office, and since July 2025 serves as Shadow Secretary of State for Transport.
+Richard Holden is the Conservative MP for Basildon and Billericay, first elected in 2019.
+He has held government roles, including Parliamentary Under-Secretary for Transport and Minister without Portfolio, and since July 2025 he serves as the Shadow Secretary of State for Transport.

 Generated 21 February 2026